l-hoang/gimme/README.md

 line, but that makes the code ugly.
 There are some cases where you do not need to put a semi-colon, but I recommend you put one anyways.

+## Possible Extensions
+Maybe use APIs to make it able to GIMME more things like Tweets.